achendev/justcode/README.md

     .\app.bat
     ```
     Keep this terminal window open.
 You should see a message confirming the server is running.

-### Stage 3: Load and Configure the Chrome Extension

-These steps are the same for all operating systems.

-1.  **Load the Extension:**
-    *   Open Chrome and navigate to `chrome://extensions/`.
-    *   Enable **Developer mode** using the toggle switch (usually in the top-right corner).
-    *   Click the **Load unpacked** button.
-    *   In the file dialog, select the `chrome_extension` folder located inside your `justcode` project directory.

-2.  **Pin the Extension for Easy Access:**
-    *   After loading, click the puzzle piece icon 🧩 in the Chrome toolbar to see your list of extensions.
-    *   Find the **JustCode Extension** and click the **pin** icon next to it.
-    *   This will keep the JustCode icon visible in your toolbar for one-click access.

-3.  **Grant Clipboard Permission**

-    The first time you open the JustCode extension popup, it will check if it has the necessary permissions to access your clipboard.
-If not, it will display a screen with instructions to guide you through the process of enabling it.

-    This is a one-time setup step required by Chrome for security.
-The extension will help you get it right.
+---

 ## 🔧 Server Configuration

+This section applies only if you are using the **Server Backend**.
 You can configure the server's listening address and port using a `.env` file in the project root.

 1. Copy the example file: `cp .env.example .env` (or `copy .env.example .env` on Windows).
 2. Edit `.env`: